mubbi/soding-assessment-2-tasks/README.md

 | mubbi@soding.com | soding123 |

 ### NOTE
-* This app has GZIP unabled (which may cause crash if you edit and it has whitespace)
+* This app has GZIP Enabled (which may cause website crash if you edit something and it has whitespace)
 * This app has CSRF protection enabled (one post form at a time for security purpose)
 * This app uses custom base url (to easily use absolute urls)